-Project: Mecklenburg County Central Intake Center, Charlotte, NC Architect: J.N.
-Pease Associates, Charlotte, NC (John H. Duncan principal in charge/project architect).
+Project: Mecklenburg County Central Intake Center, Charlotte, NC.
+Architect: J.N.
+Pease Associates, Charlotte, NC (John H. Duncan, principal in charge/project architect).
 Client: Mecklenburg County, Charlotte, NC.
 Program: Construct a facility to consolidate the county's scattered booking and processing functions and provide secure interconnection to the county's jail and criminal courts building.
+Building Area: (net/gross square feet) 12,811/20,000.
 Cost: \$193/gsf (1989, includes site work for underground tunnel).
 Major Materials: Cast-in-place concrete with jointing pattern of the wall elevation based on a 3'-6" plan module.
 Consultants: J.N.
 Pease, engineering; Walter Sobel, FAIA & Associates, courtrooms.
+CAD-developed?
+No.

 Architect's Statement: The design parallels the movement of an arrestee through the booking and judicial process.
-The intake center is partially underground with a plaza above to preserve and enhance the image and visbility of the 1928 County Courthouse, while providing interconnection to the jail and new criminal courts building by underground security tunnels.
+The intake center is partially underground with a plaza above to preserve and enhance the image and visibility of the 1928 County Courthouse, while providing interconnection to the jail and new criminal courts building by underground security tunnels.